 - Emergency Medical Technician Basic- 128 hours of classroom education, 30 hours of emergency department practical experience, and 50 hours of ambulance ride time.

 - Emergency Medical Technician Paramedic- 488 hours of classroom education, 500 hours of emergency department and healthcare facility practical experience, and 1040 hours of ambulance ride time.
-Additionally there are specific skill competencies that are too numerous to detail here.
+Additionally there are specific skill competencies that one must complete before obtaining their license.

 CONTINUING EDUCATION/LICENSE RENEWAL REQUIREMENTS